Learn how to be patient in 5-minutes a week

 green haired woman is thinking about how to be patient

 If fast results and instant gratification seem to guide most of your daily actions, then patience probably isn’t your strong suit.
-You’ve heard people’s advice time and time again, but you still find it hard to take a step back and just wait - especially when there are so many things that need doing.
+You find it hard to take a step back and wait - especially when there are so many things that need doing.

 But slowing down is crucial for navigating life’s biggest moments.

-Patience isn’t just a virtue.
-It’s a valuable life skill that can prove helpful both at work and in your private life.
+The virtue of patience is a valuable life skill that can prove helpful both at work and in your private life.
 If you have more patience, people will see you as a friendlier, more focused individual.
 The good news is that you can actually learn how to be more patient.
-All it takes is a few consistent, smart behaviors.

-With more patience, you’ll have an easier time controlling your temper, and you’ll make better and more rational decisions through effective analytical thinking.
-Given enough time, you’ll also become a better, more patient leader, teaching your team members how to seek and appreciate patience in their own lives, and perhaps a better teacher, partner and friend.
+With more patience, you’ll have an easier time managing negative emotions and you’ll make better and more rational decisions through effective analytical thinking.
+Given enough time, you’ll also become a more effective and patient leader, teaching your team members how to seek and appreciate patience in their own lives, and perhaps a better teacher, partner, and friend.

 Table of contents